 With no information forth coming from the Policy Review team, having exhausted all avenues within QHealth and with the ringing of "there's no more funding for palliative care" in my ears, it was off to Canberra for a meeting with the Federal Health Minister Hon.
 Greg Hunt - arranged by our local federal MP Llew O'Brien.
 A meeting with the the Shadow Health Minister Catherine King was also arranged through Senator Murray Watts office.
 The messaging was simple

 Does the current Federal Health department or the Labor Party wish to provide the leadership needed to implement the cost neutral recommendations of the Productivity Commission, thus improving access to home based care for all Australians with all the societal and political goodwill this will engender?

-On the 9th October 2018, President Brandy Murley and CEO Sue Manton met with current Qld Health Minister Steven Miles at Little Haven's request to discuss the current Palliative Care Policy review progress and specifically;
+On the 9th October 2018, President Brandy Murley and CEO Sue Manton met with current Qld Health Minister Dr Steven Miles MP.

 - The opportunity to discuss our concerns this policy review will hand all funding for Palliative Care solely to the HHS's

 - Recognition of the benefits of this model of care for QHealth in providing end of life care options for all Queenslanders.